About this Seminar

 10% discount on pre-booked services |

-RESORT FEE: A resort fee of $50.00, plus applicable state and local taxes (currently 12.5%), per room, per night will be discounted to $20.00, plus applicable state and local taxes (currently 12.5%), per room, per night.
-Inclusions: Mobile Key featuring Apple Wallet Express Key; Access to Pressreader, a digital newspaper and magazine distribution service with over 7,000 publications worldwide; Access to pool noodles, inflatable floats and floating dock; Welcome drink upon arrival; 24 hour Fitness Center Access (featuring Pelotons); Complimentary 2 hour bike rental (per registered guest, per stay; Access to beach fire pits (lit nightly); Ponchos and use of hotel umbrellas; Hydration stations around pool and resort; Aftemoon poolside refreshments and chilled towels; Access to various on-site weekly hotel programming and entertainment including, but not limited to happy hours, cooking demonstrations, and local marine eco expcriences; Beach chairs for excursions; Daily live music featuring local and regional favorites; In room bath robes and slippers; Coco's Monkey Advcntures Gift Shop to help plan all excursions; Access to pool and hot tub facilities including pool chairs
+RESORT FEE: A resort fee of $20.00 (discounted from $50.00) per room, per night.
+Access to pool noodles, inflatable floats and floating dock; Welcome drink upon arrival; 24 hour Fitness Center Access (featuring Pelotons); Complimentary 2 hour bike rental (per registered guest, per stay; Access to beach fire pits (lit nightly); Ponchos and use of hotel umbrellas; Hydration stations around pool and resort; Aftemoon poolside refreshments and chilled towels; Access to various on-site weekly hotel programming and entertainment including, but not limited to happy hours, cooking demonstrations, and local marine eco expcriences; Beach chairs for excursions; Daily live music featuring local and regional favorites; In room bath robes and slippers; Coco's Monkey Advcntures Gift Shop to help plan all excursions; Access to pool and hot tub facilities including pool chairs